m4ttsch/omscs-notes-notes/computer-networks/denial-of-service-attacks.md

 - SYN cookies (TCP only)

 ### Ingress filtering
-Let’s assume we have a stub AS whose IP prefix is `204.69.207.0/24`.
+Let's assume we have a stub AS whose IP prefix is `204.69.207.0/24`.

 If there are no other networks connected to this AS, and this is the only IP address space that the AS owns, then the router that is immediately upstream can simply drop all traffic for which the source IP address is not in `204.69.207.0/24`.

 This technique is fool-proof and works at the edges of the internet where it is very easy to determine the IP address range that is owned by a downstream stub AS.

-Unfortunately it doesn’t work well in the core, where a router might have a lot of difficulty determining whether packets from a particular source IP address could allowed on a particular incoming interface.
+Unfortunately it doesn't work well in the core, where a router might have a lot of difficulty determining whether packets from a particular source IP address could allowed on a particular incoming interface.

 ### uRPF
 In the core, it can be useful to use routing tables to determine whether a packet could feasibly arrive on an incoming interface.